sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 This means that if we wanted to obtain listed forces in NB-LIB through `calc_listed`, the only realistic option would be to create a `t_forcerec` object and fill it with dummy values except for the part actually relevant for bonded forces.
 At this point, we where asking ourselves:
->_What if we rewired the dataflow to feed the NB-LIB interaction data directly to the force kernels in Gromacs?_
+>_What if we rewired the dataflow to feed the NB-LIB interaction data directly to the force kernels in GROMACS?_

 In fact, we quickly realized that we'd be doing ourselves a big disservice if we just threw away the interaction types by which we'd already neatly grouped all the listed interactions.
 C++ compilers have become powerful code generators,